-Travelling is adventurous and super exciting too and travelling alone is more exciting as it gives you a lot of freedom to choose the way you want to travel.
-When you are travelling solo you do not have to worry about what others in the group would think about your travel plans.
+Travelling is adventurous and super exciting too and traveling alone is more exciting as it gives you a lot of freedom to choose the way you want to travel.
+When you are traveling solo you do not have to worry about what others in the group would think about your travel plans.
 Neither do you have to coordinate with other people before or during the travel nor do you have to entertain anyone’s whims and fancies.
 You can pick your location, book your tickets, pack your bag and you are ready for your voyage.

 When you travel alone, you become the best storyteller.
 Just add the little and significant anecdotes from various locations with your personal views and learning from your travel and there you are- you are ready to charm people with your best travel narrative.